JonathanCosico/ManySearchOnePlaylist/README.md

 ##### What other features do you plan to implement?
 I have a short list of features I'm working on
 1. Turn this into a full stack app using Django and ReactJS so users can type in many searches at once and create the playlist on the spot
-2. Allow both .txt and .csv files to be used as inputFiles

 ##### Changelog
 11/09/2021